 The addition of Alexa has also made the Fire’s voice search smarter as it can now search multiple areas to help you find the information.
 Just ask and Alexa will find all of Sean Connery’s movies whether they are on Amazon Prime, HBO GO, or Hulu.
 The Fire TV also supports Netflix, Showtime Anytime, Twitch, Crackle, NBA Gametime, and Sling TV, which includes ESPN, CNN, HDTV, AMC, A&E, Cartoon Network, and more.
 Currently the voice search supports only eight of these services and the popular Netflix is not one of them.
 Hopefully Amazon will correct that quickly or Roku or the upcoming Apple TV may become better choices.

 Alexa’s Added Capabilities

-With a $99-a-year Amazon Prime subscription, Alexa can play the entire collection of Amazon Music at no additional cost.
+With an Amazon Prime subscription, Alexa can play the entire collection of Amazon Music at no additional cost.
 It’s a great option if you have a good audio system attached to your TV.

 If you have an Echo, you will find that Alexa on the Fire TV is the same Alexa that you have on your Echo.
 She cannot yet do things like directly controlling your lights from the Fire TV, but she can do things like adding items to your shopping list and telling you what appointments you have scheduled.
 You can actually play with this to get Alexa to perform a few extra feats.
 For instance I have my Hue lights set to go on when I ask Alexa to play music on my Echo, so when I tell Alexa on the TV to play music, she will play the music on my TV but will still turn on my Hue lights.
 I expect Amazon to add functionality to Alexa on the Fire TV just as they have added it to Alexa on the Echo.